-In this study, we have a deep look into the IntenCity building, Schneider Electric’s new flagship building located in the Scientific Polygon of Grenoble, France.
-Through an in-depth Whole Life Cycle Analysis of the building, we highlight that the cumulated carbon footprint of IntenCity is 5 times less than an average European building on a 60-year life with less than 5% of its total cumulated carbon emissions coming from operations.
-We also examine the positive contributions of IntenCity at the district level, as well as on the decarbonization journey of a Schneider Electric employee.
-Last but not least, we demonstrate that decarbonization does not come anymore with a cost penalty.
+This study takes a deep look into the IntenCity building, Schneider Electric’s new flagship building located in the Scientific Polygon of Grenoble, France.
+Through an in-depth Whole Life Cycle Analysis of the building, Schneider Electric highlights that the cumulated carbon footprint of IntenCity is 5 times less than an average European building on a 60-year life with less than 5% of its total cumulated carbon emissions coming from operations.
+The report also examines the positive contributions of IntenCity at the district level, as well as on the decarbonization journey of a Schneider Electric employee.
+Last but not least, it demonstrates that decarbonization does not come anymore with a cost penalty.

 Author: Rémi Paccou, Director of Sustainability Research, Schneider Electric™ Sustainability Research Institute.

-This report was originally published on Schneider Electric website here.
+This report was originally published on Schneider Electric's website here.